Photo by Vince Donovan

 The Rev. Dr. Bishop Megan Rohrer's ancestors must've liked the cold.

-In this podcast, Bishop Megan traces their South Dakota family lineage back to Switzerland, Germany, and Norway.
+In Part 1, Bishop Megan traces their South Dakota family lineage back to Switzerland, Germany, and Norway.
 In the new country, they lived in barns and farmed the land.
 Their great-grandmother carried a bucket of lard with a piece of bread in it when she went to school.
 Eventually, their family survived the Depression.

 They discuss the culture in South Dakota as being one where grudges can't be held long.
 As they put it, "Your neighbor might be the one to pick you up when your car runs off the road and into a ditch."